How to Apply

 - Student & Postdoctoral Fellow Proposals: two pages

-Additional information to be provided in Step 3:
+Additional information to be provided in Step 3 includes:

-- Patent & Invention Policy: Please review the UNC Patent & Invention Policy.
-You must agree to its terms and conditions before submitting your proposal.
+- Patent & Invention Policy: Review and agree to the UNC Patent & Invention Policy.